camicroscope/caMicroscope/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!
+(Make sure you pull request into the `develop` branch)

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [BSD-3 Clause License](https://opensource.org/licenses/BSD-3-Clause) that covers the project.
 Feel free to contact the maintainers if that's a concern.